 1. Payment Gateways

 Businesses that wish to accept online payments must use payment gateways.
-This is a piece of software sold by payment processors that mainly takes the place of a credit card terminal.
+This is a piece of software sold by payment processors that mainly takes a credit card terminal.

 2. Credit Card Terminals